patrickbucher/daily-frontend-grind-q4-2024/diary.md

 pages per day.
 I have to speed up a bit.
 Maybe I can work on type mappings later today, but first I'd like to do the other stuff on my daily TODO list.

+Later on, I also summarized section 13.5.
+This leaves me with 45 pages in 9 days, i.e. 5 pages per day.

 # Day 81 (2024-12-21)

 I continued summarizing chapter 13 with some examples on iterators.
 Figuring out